testofthings/toolsaf/README.md

 The above commands produce the [expected project structure](documentation/CreatingSecurityStatements.md#project-structure) for your statement.

 Finally, TDSAF can be taken into use in the statement's directory with the following command.
+(The option `--config-settings editable_mode=strict` is required by some tools to properly work with locally cloned module.)
 ```shell
 pip install -e ../tdsaf/ --config-settings editable_mode=strict
 ```